nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details
 The implementation of `find` involves searching for entries that matches all the fields specified.

-Our implementation extends from the `find` implementation in AB3 by enhancing the current `find` feature to support matching of a partial keyword, as well as specifying which field to match the keyword in using [prefixes](#add-feature).
+The `find` feature supports matching of partial keywords, as well as specifying which field to match the keyword in using [prefixes](#add-feature).

 The `find` feature uses `FullMatchKeywordsPredicate`, which implements the `Predicate<Person>` interface where the `test` method checks whether the data in the relevant field of a `Person` contains the specified keyword.